Ashutosh-Tiwari-23/practiceGit/README.md

 ## Branching strategy : to create replica of the main branch : git branch "branch - Name"

 # change of branch : git checkout branchName

+# Merging the branch with mnain/master branch : after commit on dev A branch, do checkout to the main branch.
+Then : git merge dev A , this will merge dev A with the main branch